 Fantasy Football Draft Or Pass: Is Dak Prescott Ready To Rebound in 2025?

-Dak Prescott is coming off a very forgettable 2024 campaign.
-He averaged a meager 14.6 fantasy points in his eight starts before going down with an injury that cost him the final nine weeks.
+Dak Prescott is coming off a very forgettable 2024 campaign, averaging a meager 14.6 fantasy points in his eight starts before going down with an injury that cost him the final nine weeks.
 He failed to score more than 17 points in all but one game, and Prescott was on pace to throw for a modest 23 touchdown passes and career-high 17 interceptions.

 That decline in rushing attempts probably has much to do with the lower leg injuries he’s suffered in recent years.
 He’s also entering his age-32 campaign, so Dak isn’t getting any younger.
 On the surface, those things appear to be bad news for his fantasy draft value.